zaiisao/Documentation/en/Voice/string_mac.md

   - Call the `joinChannelByUserAccount` method to join the channel.

   The difference between the two is that for the former, the time elapsed between calling the `joinChannelByUserAccount` method and joining the channel is shorter than the latter.

-- After a remote user joins the channel, the SDK gets the integer user ID and string user account of the remote user, caches them in a mapping table object (`UserInfo`) and triggers the `didUpdatedUserInfo` callback on the local client.

 - For other APIs, Agora uses the integer user ID for identification.
 You can call the  `getUserInfoByUid` or `getUserInfoByUserAccount` method to get the corresponding user ID or user account without maintaining the map.